anurudhrasundaram/Cognify-PersonalizedLearningPlatform/README.md

-      and issue tracking systems that are managed by, or on behalf of, the Licensor the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by the copyright owner as "Not a Contribution."
+      and issue tracking systems that are managed by, or on behalf of, the Licensor the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated writing by the copyright owner as "Not a Contribution."

       "Contributor" shall mean Licensor and any individual or Legal Entity on behalf of whom a Contribution has been received by Licensor and